 2.1 DEFINITIONS

+Market Restart

+The processes by which ERCOT market-related systems and activities are returned to normal operations during and/or following a Market Suspension.

+Market Suspension

+The time period during which market-related systems and activities are terminated due to a triggering event that disables all, or a significant portion of, the necessary data and/or infrastructure for operations of those systems and markets.
+Such triggering events may include, but are not limited to, Blackouts, Partial Blackouts, and Force Majeure Events.

 4.4.8 RMR Offers

 (1) ERCOT shall decide, in its sole discretion, to commit a Reliability Must-Run (RMR) Unit using the DRUC or HRUC process only when it has determined that the RMR Unit is likely to be needed in Real-Time for reliability reasons, taking into consideration whether SCED will solve transmission constraints without the RMR Resource, contractual constraints on the Resource, and any other adverse effects on the RMR Unit that may occur as the result of the dispatch of the RMR Resource.